-This country-specific Q&A provides an overview to Competition Litigation laws and regulations that may occur in Brazil.
+This country-specific Q&A provides an overview of Competition Litigation laws and regulations applicable in Brazil.

 What types of conduct and causes of action can be relied upon as the basis of a competition damages claim?